Notes on the module of Euler systems: Introduction

 When $k = \bQ$, Theorem~\ref{main} is closely related to a conjecture about the universality of the circular distribution proposed by Coleman.
-This conjecture implies that any Euler system of rank $1$ for the multiplicative group over $\bQ$ is essentially made out of cyclotomic units.
+This conjecture implies that any Euler system of rank $1$ for $\bG_{m}$ over $\bQ$ is essentially made out of cyclotomic units.
 The Coleman conjecture was studied by Seo in \cite{Seo1, Seo2} and by Burns and Seo in \cite{BS}.
 The authors obtained strong evidence in support of the Coleman conjecture.
 Although Theorem~\ref{main} in the case that $k = \bQ$ was essentially proved by Seo in \cite[Theorem~A]{Seo1}, the proof of the main result of \cite{Seo1} has an error as mentioned in \cite[Remark~3.6]{BS}.
 Some arguments in \cite{Seo1} can only be corrected either by assuming certain Galois descent property on distributions or by inverting certain primes.

-Recently, in \cite{BDSS}, Burns, Daoud, Sano, and Seo formulated a natural generalization of the conjecture of Coleman, which assert that, modulo minor technical issues concerning torsion, an Euler system of an appropriate rank for the multiplicative group over a number field is basic (see \cite[Conjecture~2.5]{BDSS} for the detail).
-In the present article, we do not give the definition of basic Euler systems.
-However, it is worth mentioning that, by using Theorem~\ref{main}, we can give a new evidence in support of \cite[Conjecture~2.5]{BDSS} (Theorem~\ref{thm:main2}).
+Recently, in \cite{BDSS}, Burns, Daoud, Sano, and Seo formulated a natural generalization of the conjecture of Coleman, which assert that, modulo minor technical issues concerning torsion, an Euler system of an appropriate rank for $\bG_{m}$ over a number field is basic (see \cite[Conjecture~2.5]{BDSS} for the detail).
+In the present paper, we do not give the definition of basic Euler systems.
+However, it is worth mentioning that, by using Theorem~\ref{main}, we can give a new evidence in support of \cite[Conjecture~2.5]{BDSS} (see Theorem~\ref{thm:main2}).